 Once you’ve found the size and style of bike you’d like, its about whittling down the specification of the bike to suit your budget.

-Generally speaking, most brands have two or three models per style depending on budget.
+Generally speaking, most brands have two or three models per style depending on the budget.
 The lower end is going to be the cheapest with basic components (brakes and drive chain – the moving parts like the spiky chaining on the front and moving bits on the back that changes gears).

 As you move up in models, the components and brakes will usually get slightly better and the shifting of gears will feel easier and smoother.
-Usually the middle of the range bike is best value for money, and if you can go with hydraulic disc brakes, they offer breaking in most conditions over the traditional V-brake system.
-On the top spec bikes you can expect to get better quality bearings (in the headset and wheels, which will feel smoother) and complete matching groupsets (often on the lower budget bikes, brands put different brakes and group sets on to keep the price point low).
+Usually, the middle of the range bike is the best value for money, and if you can go with hydraulic disc brakes, they offer breaking in most conditions over the traditional V-brake system.
+On the top-spec bikes you can expect to get better quality bearings (in the headset and wheels, which will feel smoother) and complete matching groupsets (often on the lower budget bikes, brands put different brakes and group sets on to keep the price point low).